ppamidimarri/TeslaCamMerge/README.md

 9. Login as `admin` (password is `admin` as you set up in step 6 above), change password
 10. Create a new (non-admin) user account and password for routine use of the application

-**F. Install and configure rclone**
+**F. Install and configure [rclone](https://rclone.org/)**

-If you do not need the ability to upload your videos to the cloud, you can safely skip this section F. If you skip this section, you can also skip step 12 in section G below.
+If you do not need the ability to upload your videos to the cloud, you can safely skip this section F. If you skip this section, you should also skip step 12 in section G below.
+You can also remove the "Upload" folder set up in step 7 of section D above with `rmdir /media/<userid>/<drivename>/Footage/Upload`.

 1. `wget https://downloads.rclone.org/rclone-current-linux-arm.zip`
 2. `unzip rclone-current-linux-arm.zip`